-Build tools to locate, capture, culture, and preserve novel microbes.
+Build tools to locate, capture, culture, characterize, and preserve novel microbes.

 I hunt microbes.
-Specifically, the coolest microbes, protists.
-Intracellular
+Specifically, the coolest microbes, protists and their symbiotic associates.

 What the hell has microbial life been doing for ~4 billion years?

 (No seriously, email me if you know the answers.)

 It can be said with reasonable certainty that biologists study life.
 Yet after centuries of work, 87-99.999% of

 existing species on Earth remain undiscovered.12 Also, many of these undiscovered species are in the process of dying

 out, and it may surprise you to know that biologists cannot study living things once they go extinct.
 Now dear